Application Support for American Medical Software

-Older versions of AMS worked on older versions of Pervasive, including the (very old) Btrieve 6.15, Pervasive.SQL 2000i, Pervasive.SQL V8, Pervasive PSQL v9, Pervasive PSQL Summit v10, and Pervasive PSQL v11.
-These old engines are no longer supported by Actian Corporation (formerly Pervasive Software), and AMS has also stopped supporting releases older than v10.31 for their products.
+Older versions of AMS worked on older versions of Pervasive, including the (very old) Btrieve 6.15, Pervasive.SQL 2000i, Pervasive.SQL V8, Pervasive PSQL v9, Pervasive PSQL Summit v10, Pervasive PSQL v11, and Actian PSQL v12.
+These old engines are no longer supported by Actian Corporation (formerly Pervasive Software), and AMS has also stopped supporting releases older than v13.30 for their products.
 If you have a version 13.00 through v13.21, then you should apply the FREE Service Pack 3 (R2) and latest Update to be compatible.
-If you have an older version (i.e. v12 or older), upgrading to Actian PSQL v13 is required at this time.
+If you have an older version (i.e. v12 or older), upgrading to Actian Zen v14 is required at this time.